Buster Posey: Drafts and minor leagues

 Although he was drafted in the 50th round of the 2005 Major League Baseball (MLB) Draft by the Los Angeles Angels of Anaheim, he chose to enroll in college instead of signing a professional baseball contract.
 Posey was considered by Baseball America to be the best catcher available in the 2008 MLB draft.
 He was drafted by the San Francisco Giants with the fifth overall pick.
 On August 16, the Giants signed Posey shortly before the signing deadline for draftees and gave him a $6.2 million signing bonus, the largest up-front bonus in Giants history.
 Entering the 2009 season, Baseball America ranked him the number two prospect in the Giants' organization (behind Madison Bumgarner).
 He was invited to the Giants' spring training in 2009.
 Following spring training, Posey was assigned to the Giants' Class A Advanced affiliate, the San Jose Giants of the California League.
 In 80 games with San Jose, he batted .326 with 63 runs, 95 hits, 23 doubles, 13 home runs, and 58 RBI.

 On July 13, Posey was promoted to the Giants' Class AAA team, the Fresno Grizzlies of the Pacific Coast League.
 In 35 games with Fresno, he batted .321 with 21 runs scored, 42 hits, eight doubles, five home runs, and 22 RBI.

 San Francisco Giants (2009–2019, 2021)

 2009

-Because of an injury to Giants starting catcher Bengie Molina, Posey was called up to the MLB for the first time on September 2, 2009.
+Because of an injury to Giants starting catcher Bengie Molina, Posey was called up to MLB for the first time on September 2, 2009.
 On September 11, 2009, Posey made his MLB debut, striking out in his first at bat against Hiroki Kuroda of the Los Angeles Dodgers.
 Posey got his first major league hit on September 19 against Jeff Weaver of the Dodgers.
 In 17 at-bats with the Giants in 2009, Posey had two hits.

 Coming into 2010, Baseball America ranked Posey as the top prospect in the Giants' organization.
 After again appearing in the Giants' spring training camp, Posey began the 2010 season at Fresno, batting .349 with 31 runs scored, 60 hits, 13 doubles, six home runs, and 32 RBI in 47 games.